BoxiangW/CS262/hw1/notebook.md

 5. List: list all accounts matching the wildcard given.

 6. Close: telling the server a client closed their connection.

+7. Login: log in a specific user

+8. Logoff: telling the server a client has logged off, therefore we should remove it from active_users.

 This format is consistent whether it is from user to client, or the other way around.